BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain.md

 ## What is a Blockchain

-The Bitcoin Cash Blockchain is a linear collection of [Blocks](/protocol/blockchain/block).
+The Bitcoin Cash blockchain is a linear collection of [blocks](/protocol/blockchain/block).
-The "state" of the blockchain is calculated by sequentially executing each set of changes (in the form of [Transactions](/protocol/blockchain/transaction)) included in each Block.
+The "state" of the blockchain is calculated by sequentially executing each set of changes (in the form of [transactions](/protocol/blockchain/transaction)) included in each block.

-When a Block is created it includes the [Hash](/protocol/blockchain/hash) of the previous block; this cryptographically ensures the Block's parent block cannot be changed without completely rebuilding the new block.
+When a block is created it includes the [hash](/protocol/blockchain/hash) of the previous block; this cryptographically ensures the block's parent block cannot be changed without completely rebuilding the new block.
-This chaining structure is similar to [Git](//git-scm.com) commits&mdash;where a block is analogous to a commit (a set of file changes), and each commit's parent is tied directly to its parent, forming a chain.
+This chaining structure is similar to [git](//git-scm.com) commits&mdash;where a block is analogous to a commit (a set of file changes), and each commit's parent is tied directly to its parent, forming a chain.
-Unlike Git, in order to create a commit (i.e. a Block) a certain amount of work must be performed.
+Unlike git, in order to create a commit (i.e. a block) a certain amount of work must be performed.
-This [Proof of Work](/protocol/blockchain/proof-of-work) prevents blocks from being created instantly, and is the mechanic that prevents old history from being rewritten, since modifying a block would change its hash and disconnect it from its previous children.
+This [proof of work](/protocol/blockchain/proof-of-work) prevents blocks from being created instantly, and is the mechanic that prevents old history from being rewritten, since modifying a block would change its hash and disconnect it from its previous children.
 Therefore, changing a block requires that each of the child blocks be recreated as well.
-With this property, changing old blocks becomes nearly impossible as long as the Work to create a block is sufficiently time-intensive.
+With this property, changing old blocks becomes nearly impossible as long as the work to create a block is sufficiently time-intensive.

 ## Block Height

-Blocks are applied sequentially, and therefore for a given chain, a block can be identified by its distance from the Genesis Block.
+Blocks are applied sequentially, and therefore for a given chain, a block can be identified by its distance from the genesis block.
-This distance is commonly referred to as `Block Height`.
+This distance is commonly referred to as `block height`.
-There may be multiple blocks at the same `Block Height` if two blocks are built that share a previous Block's Hash.
+There may be multiple blocks at the same block height if two blocks are built that share a previous block's hash.
-Multiple Blocks with the same `Block Height` are often referred to as "sibling" Blocks, or "contentious" blocks.
+Multiple blocks with the same block height are often referred to as "sibling" blocks, or "contentious" blocks.
-Sibling Blocks can happen if a Block is created with sufficient Work before the mining Node has been made aware of the new (Sibling) Block.
+Sibling blocks can happen if a block is created with sufficient work before the mining node has been made aware of the new (sibling) block.
-Sibling Blocks are incompatible with one another, and eventually one will become orphaned.
+Sibling blocks are incompatible with one another, and eventually one will become orphaned.
-The [Genesis Block](/protocol/blockchain#genesis-block) is the first Block in a chain, and has a `Block Height` of `0` (as its distance to the Genesis Block is zero).
+The [genesis block](/protocol/blockchain#genesis-block) is the first block in a chain, and has a block height of `0` (as its distance to the genesis block is zero).

-As of [BIP-0034](/blockchain/forks/bip-34), the `Block Height` is included within the [Coinbase Transaction](/protocol/blockchain/block#coinbase-transaction).
+As of [BIP-0034](/blockchain/forks/bip-34), the `block height` is included within the [coinbase transaction](/protocol/blockchain/block#coinbase-transaction).

 ## Work

-The longest valid chain with the most [Proof of Work](/protocol/blockchain/proof-of-work) is generally considered to be the main chain.
+The longest valid chain with the most [proof of work](/protocol/blockchain/proof-of-work) is generally considered to be the main chain.
-Work can be quickly verified by evaluating the Block's [Difficulty](/protocol/blockchain/proof-of-work/difficulty) and validated by checking the Block's hash.
+Work can be quickly verified by evaluating the block's [difficulty](/protocol/blockchain/proof-of-work/difficulty) and validated by checking the block's hash.
-[Chainwork](/protocol/blockchain/proof-of-work#chainwork) is the summation of all work done on each block up to a point on the Blockchain.
+[Chainwork](/protocol/blockchain/proof-of-work#chainwork) is the summation of all work done on each block up to a point on the blockchain.
-As of [HF-20171113](/protocol/forks/hf-20171113), Chainwork is used to calculate new Block's [difficulty adjustment](/protocol/blockchain/proof-of-work/difficulty-adjustment-algorithm) as of Block Height.
+As of [HF-20171113](/protocol/forks/hf-20171113), chainwork is used to calculate new block's [difficulty adjustment](/protocol/blockchain/proof-of-work/difficulty-adjustment-algorithm) as of block height 504032.

 ## Blockchain Reorganization